karlotness/adrt/docs/examples.tomography.rst

 Then we use :class:`scipy.interpolate.RectBivariateSpline` to interpolate the sampled forward data at the ADRT coordinates, forming the ADRT data.
-We plot the interpolate data below.
+We plot the interpolated data below.

 .. plot::
    :context: close-figs